del

 Worker::runAll();

-Example (delete the current timer in the timer callback)
+Example (Deleting the current timer within the timer callback)

 use Workerman\Worker;